-The Sandringham Life Saving Club was formed in early 1917 and will be celebrating 100 years of volunteer service to the Sandringham community in 2017.
+The Sandringham Life Saving Club was formed in early 1917 and will celebrate 100 years of volunteer service to the Sandringham community in 2017.
 The Sandringham Life Saving Club facilitates beach patrols and training for its members.
-Declining membership numbers have been offset by support from the nearby Hampton Life Saving Club to ensure beach patrols are available throughout the summer.

 The existing building provides an excellent patrol vantage point and storage area but limited other facilities for club members.